 Often, this happens if a car brakes quickly, such as when the motorcycle behind the car.
 Mostly a vehicle will brake hard like this so that they can change lanes rapidly, and not miss a turn in or roadway ramp.
-So this leaves the oncoming biker colliding into the rear of the moving car.
+So this leaves the oncoming biker colliding into the rear of the stopped or slow-moving car.
 Once that takes place, the rider goes into the air.
-Or the rider flips onto the pavement or into the car, with a devastating impact.
+Or the rider flips onto the pavement or into the car, smashing and crushing them with a devastating impact.

 Flailing riders often nosedive, face-first into other vehicles.
 Brain injuries and loss of life are typically unavoidable, even at lower speeds.
 Other common ailments to riders are herniated discs, skull fractures, broken cheekbones.
 But the list does not end there.
 Snapped collar bones, busted jaws, knees, and arms are all part of the equation.
 So this remains serious business.